Financial-Times/o-in-page-nav/README.md

 ## Usage

-This component can be used imperatively, passed in as options to the constructor, or declaratively using data attributes on the `o-in-page-nav` node eg `data-o-in-page-nav-headings-selector="h3"`.
+This component can be configured imperatively, by passing options in on the constructor, or declaratively using data attributes on the `o-in-page-nav` node eg `data-o-in-page-nav-headings-selector="h3"`.

 The available configuration options are: